syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Create-PDF-document-in-Blazor.md

 {% highlight c# tabtitle="C#" %}

+    @using Syncfusion.Pdf;
-@using Syncfusion.Pdf
+    @using Syncfusion.Pdf.Graphics;
     @using Syncfusion.Pdf.Grid;
     @using Syncfusion.Drawing;
-@using Syncfusion.Pdf.Graphics;
-@inject Microsoft.JSInterop.IJSRuntime JS
-@using System.IO;
-@using BlazorMauiAppCreatePdfSample.Services;
+    @using BlazorMauiAppCreatePdfSample.Services

 {% endhighlight %}